About the Department

 They begin their GCSE Ethics course in the summer term looking at Relationships.
 Year 9 have the opportunity to take part in a pilgrimage to Wintershall to watch ‘The life of Christ’, an outdoor production on Jesus’ life.
 Year 9 also have a ‘Post Confirmation’ liturgy based on the theme ‘Go out to all the nations’.

 At KS3 the students have four assessment pieces per term, two peer assessed pieces and two full assessments each term throughout the year.
 They are continually assessed by their teachers on the quality of the homework they complete and participation in lessons over the year.

-Key Stage 4 Religious Studies
+Key Stage 4 Religious Education

 In Year 10 we study Perspectives on faith.
 There are two parts to this:

 - The study of Judaism.
 This is where we look at the influence of the beliefs, teachings and practices studied on individuals, communities and societies.
 This includes topics such as The Nature of God, Sanctity of Life, Free Will and Mitvot, the Synagogue, Bar and Bat Mitvah and many more.

 - There are two religious, philosophical and ethical studies themes in this section (RPE), Religion, relationships and families and Religion, human rights and social justice.
 Some of the topics included are Human Sexuality, Marriage, Divorce, Family, Gender Equality, Human Dignity, Rights and Responsibilities, Wealth and Greed, CAFOD and Christian Aid, Racial Prejudice and Discrimination and many more.